What’s an invoice, and why should you create it online using an invoice generator?

 In 2017, the electronic invoicing market was barely scratching, with 88% of SMBs trying to spend less than $100/month on an invoicing tool.
 However, the market is estimated to surpass $25 million by 2027 regarding software and invoicing solutions.

-Research shows that there is just too much administrative work – this lost productivity accrues on average 69 work days and $5 trillion in annual wages.
-So, by automating administrative activities, businesses could save up to $2 trillion in yearly wages since almost half (45%) of such tasks could be done faster and cheaper with better processes and software, according to a McKinsey study.
+Research shows that there is just too much administrative work—this lost productivity accrues an average of 69 work days and $5 trillion in annual wages.
+So, according to a McKinsey study, by automating administrative activities, businesses could save up to $2 trillion in yearly wages since almost half (45%) of such tasks could be done faster and cheaper with better processes and software.

 Statistics (Billentis, 2019) show that only 10% of data entry/extraction in invoicing is done electronically worldwide.
 That means that in 2019, only 55 of the 550 billion invoices were exchanged without relying on paper.

 What gives?
-Why the resistance to digital or electronic invoicing?
+Why is there resistance to digital or electronic invoicing?

 Let me tell you that there are no real cons to electronic invoicing.
-Freelancers and small business owners do not opt for electronic invoicing because of their perceived difficulty in adopting new software (problem: bumpy onboarding) and managing a new tool (problem: the need for some technical training).
+Freelancers and small business owners do not opt for electronic invoicing because they perceive it as difficult to adopt new software (problem: bumpy onboarding) and manage a new tool (problem: the need for some technical training).
 Plus, some invoicing solutions are costly.

 This aversion to electronic invoicing is rather emotional than rational.